curogom/curompt/docs/public/ARCHITECTURE.md

 ## Overview

-`curo-prompt` is a CLI-based tool for analyzing, evaluating, and optimizing LLM prompts.
+`curompt` is a CLI-based tool for analyzing, evaluating, and optimizing LLM prompts.
 It uses a modular architecture to ensure scalability and maintainability.

 ## Module Structure